Haven & Hearth

 is a Java-based MMORPG, with much of the in-game world inspired by Germanic mythology.
 Its most notable features are its persistent world featuring little to no natural resource regeneration, its permanent death feature, and its focus on player interactions such as villages trading and negotiations.
 It also features a fairly unorthodox leveling system: Players earn Learning Points (LP) for discovering and producing new items or using particular "curios", which add LP over time, which are then spent to purchase or upgrade skills; also, eating most food will add points to their "Food Event" bar, which will raise one stat at random (based on the types of food eaten) when full.

 Although the game is technically in an alpha state, it features a fairly sizable playerbase and many large in-game communities of players (known as hearthlings).
+It can be played here.

 Haven & Hearth features examples of the following tropes: